Haritha2802/AWS-Demo/README.md

 ## AWS Glue
-AWS Glue is a serverless data integration service that simplifies the process of discovering, preparing, and transforming data for analytics and machine learning applications.
+AWS Glue is a serverless data integration service that simplifies the process of discovering, preparing, and transforming data for analytics and machine learning applications.It is commonly used for ETL (Extract, Transform, Load) workflows.

 ### Components of AWS Glue: